+Although recent research like StyleAvatar3D~\cite{zhang2023styleavatar3d}, TextToon~\cite{Song2024TextToonRT}, and DATID-3D~\cite{kim2022datid3d} propose generative methods to create 3D avatars without requiring new assets, we find that these methods still do not fulfill the requirements that a production system should have.
+Their generated avatars are typically expensive to create, cannot be rendered in real time, and are not animatable (see Table~\ref{tab:related_works} for a comparison).
+For applications like augmented reality (AR), they are unsuitable.

+In search for an alternative, we propose \textit{\methodname{}}, a novel framework for generating expressive and animatable avatars, represented in the form of 3D Gaussian Splats~\cite{Kerbl20233DGS}.
+Using data collected from the public APIs of Bitmoji~\cite{snapAPI}, \methodname{} is trained to map selfies of users to Bitmoji-styled avatars, and to support dual stylization: customizing the Bitmoji avatar in a user-specified style.
+The dual-styles are specified from text prompts, such as of ``\lego" or ``\yoda", and the generated avatars preserve both the primary Bitmoji style, and the user's identity.

-In pursuit of a more expressive stylized avatar creation platform, we introduce \textit{\methodname{}}, a system to generate 3D avatars, represented by 3D Gaussian Splats~\cite{Kerbl20233DGS}, in only 0.9 seconds. ~\methodname{} is built upon the Bitmoji platform, leveraging its public API and robust developer support~\cite{snapAPI}.
-Unlike traditional avatars limited to predefined assets, our solution allows for stylization through text prompts, offering greater flexibility and creativity.
-Our system is designed with three core objectives in mind: 1) \textit{Dual Stylization:} The system should generate avatars in the Bitmoji art style, and a secondary style, such as of Plastic Toys or Aliens, while preserving user identity; 2) \textit{User Convenience:} For ease of use, the system should require only a single image input and produce results instantly; 3) \textit{Efficiency:} The avatars should be optimized for real-time rendering on mobile devices, supporting applications like AR, with minimal compute requirements.
+Our system is designed with three core objectives in mind: \begin{enumerate} \item \textbf{Dual Stylization:} The system should generate avatars in the Bitmoji art style, and a secondary style, such as of \lego{} or \yoda{}, while preserving user identity. \item \textbf{User Convenience:} For ease of use, the system should require only a single image as input and produce the avatar instantly. \item \textbf{Efficiency:} The avatars should enable real-time rendering on mobile devices, supporting applications like AR. \end{enumerate}

-Following these design objectives, we propose a two-stage pipeline for \methodname{}.
-First, Gaussian Domain Adaptation (GDA) transforms realistic selfies into 2D Bitmoji-style images, and then a diffusion-based model further stylizes these images based on user-specified text prompts.
-Second, the image is lifted to an animatable 3D Gaussian avatar that faithfully captures the user's identity and chosen styles.
-To facilitate AR applications, these avatars can be animated in real-time using facial parameter estimators.
-Although showcased with Bitmojis, our approach is applicable to other avatar platforms as well.
-In summary, our contributions include:
+To meet these goals, we introduce a two-stage pipeline.
+In the first stage, we present Gaussian Domain Adaptation (GDA), a domain translation method that leverages a learned 3D prior to map realistic selfies into the Bitmoji space, followed by a diffusion model that further customizes the style based on user-provided text prompts.
+In the second stage, the stylized 2D avatar is lifted to a 3D avatar, and can be animated using blendshapes in real time.

-\begin{itemize}[leftmargin=10pt] \item Introducing an advanced avatar generation system that produces dual-stylized avatars instantly from a selfie. \item Developing Gaussian Domain Adaptation for enriching \methodname{} with a 3D prior, enabling dual-style transformations of selfies while preserving identity and style. \item Creating an animatable model by leveraging driving signals from 3DMM and blendshape priors combined with 3D Gaussians, enabling efficient, real-time rendering of dual-stylized avatars. \item Demonstrating, through extensive experiments, that our method outperforms existing solutions in both generation and animation performance, enabling real-time applications on mobile devices. \end{itemize}